SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 ```

-- **Minute:** Any override would effectively create new entries , so we can link  it to the original version by a **shared key**.  `Filename` can act as a shared key between the original version and the overriden version.
+- **Minute:** Any override would effectively create new entries, so we can link it to the original version by a **shared key**.  `Filename` can act as a shared key between the original version and the overridden version.